nazya/KATE/README.md

 In this repository we compare the performance of KATE with well-known algorithms like AdaGrad anbd ADAM on logistic regression, image classification and text classification problems.
 If you use this code for your research, please cite the paper as follow

 ```
+@article{choudhury2024remove,
+  title={Remove that Square Root: A New Efficient Scale-Invariant Version of AdaGrad},
+  author={Choudhury, Sayantan and Tupitsa, Nazarii and Loizou, Nicolas and Horvath, Samuel and Takac, Martin and Gorbunov, Eduard},
+  journal={arXiv preprint arXiv:2403.02648},
+  year={2024}
+}
 ```

 ## Table of Contents